Coverage area of the signal.

 Will I be able to hear the new station where I live?

 The signal as is reaches into the South Hills of Pittsburgh, which includes Greentree, Mt.
 Lebanon, Peters Township, Upper St, Clair and South Park as well as Weirton, Steubenville, and other areas in and around the West Virginia panhandle.

 Can the 88.1 signal reach further?

 The base signal can improve a bit, certainly in quality and reliability.
-We intend to replace the transmitter and some other equipment in the next 1-2 years.
+We have replaced the transmitter and much other equipment.
 We will also use other techniques to improve the signal for the Pittsburgh area.
 Each signal improvement takes time and we must do it one step at a time.
 The first step is here, now it's time to move ahead and we need your financial support to do that.

 What will the new station sound like?